 One red joker and one black joker are marked on the front, and the holders of these two cards will be the emperor and the eunuch respectively.
 Although standard Anglo-American cards can be used, the game is sufficiently popular that special 168-card packs can be obtained for this game with the emperor and eunuch cards ready printed.

 The cards are shuffled and stacked face down.
 As in most Chinese games they are not distributed by a single player.
 Instead, players take their own cards from the top of the pile, one card at a time, in turn, until all the cards are taken.
 A neighbour of the play who shuffled cuts the cards, and the next player in that direction takes the first card.
 This establishes the direction of play.
 Since the number of cards is not exactly divisible by five, some players will have one more cards than others.
 Players hold their cards so that they can see their faces and their opponents cannot.

 The holder of the marked red joker (emperor card) is the emperor (or king) and the holder of the marked black joker is the emperor's protector (also known as the eunuch or the royalist), who plays as the emperor's partner.
 The other three players are the common people, also known as farmers or revolutionaries.
-The holder of the emperor card can choose not to be the emperor: in this case the emperor card is passed to the next player to the left.
+The holder of the emperor card can choose not to be the emperor: in this case the emperor card is passed to the next player in the direction of play.
 No card is given in exchange: the original holder of the emperor card now has one card fewer and the new emperor one card more than were originally dealt.
-The if the new emperor does not want the role, he or she can presumably pass the card again, and this continues until it is received by someone who is willing to be the emperor.
+If the new emperor does not want the role, he or she can pass the card again, and this continues until it is received by someone who is willing to be the emperor.
 In the unusual case where none of the other players wants to be emperor, so that the emperor card is passed all round the table and back to the player who originally held it, this player must be the emperor.